n-young/portfolio/posts/concurrent.md

 ## My Courses

 The following are the courses I've taken so far.
-I'll update this list (and the associate advice) as I progress through my degree.
+I'll update this list (and the associated advice) as I progress through my degree.

 <table>